-The DoES is currently researching the provision of photovoltaic (PV) installations and assessing the future potential of this type of installation in schools.

-The research includes evaluating and testing the suitable application, performance and compatibility of photovoltaic in schools in terms of electrical demand characteristics, controls, reliability and maintenance and operation.

-Photovoltaic arrays presently are not considered viable in schools given the high capital cost and absence of a feed in tariff for schools unless they have an existing supply that meets the ESB Networks tariff criteria.
+- (a) The DoES is currently researching the provision of photovoltaic (PV) installations and assessing the future potential of this type of installation in schools. - (b) The research includes evaluating and testing the suitable application, performance and compatibility of photovoltaic in schools in terms of electrical demand characteristics, controls, reliability and maintenance and operation. - (c) Photovoltaic arrays presently are not considered viable in schools given the high capital cost and absence of a feed in tariff for schools unless they have an existing supply that meets the ESB Networks tariff criteria.

-27.4 WIND GENERATION:
+31.4 WIND GENERATION

-Wind turbines are generally installed in locations that are not regularly frequented and where the risk to the public from any blade failure or detachment is low.

-There are significant Health & Safety issues associated with wind turbines.
-These will be enhanced for school authorities if turbines are located on school sites where there are highly occupied playground areas.

-There is potential for a sudden catastrophic failure due to extreme wind conditions, poor maintenance or unpredicted component failure.
-This must be taken into account by school authorities and their Design Teams where considering the provision of wind turbines.

-In some cases the risks associated with this may be diluted by using a restricted exclusion zone around a turbine.
-However the enforcement of an exclusion zone that exceeds the maximum distance for tower collapse or rotor blade throw would in most instances preclude a wind turbine being located within school grounds as it would result in reduced available or playground space.

-Given the above, the DoES position is that school authorities would be better to consider purchasing wind generated electricity from one of the wind generating companies than to attempt on-site generation.
+- (a) Wind turbines are generally installed in locations that are not regularly frequented and where the risk to the public from any blade failure or detachment is low. - (b) There are significant Health & Safety issues associated with wind turbines.
+These will be enhanced for school authorities if turbines are located on school sites where there are highly occupied playground areas. - (c) There is potential for a sudden catastrophic failure due to extreme wind conditions, poor maintenance or unpredicted component failure.
+This must be taken into account by school authorities and their Design Teams where considering the provision of wind turbines. - (d) In some cases the risks associated with this may be diluted by using a restricted exclusion zone around a turbine.
+However the enforcement of an exclusion zone that exceeds the maximum distance for tower collapse or rotor blade throw would in most instances preclude a wind turbine being located within school grounds as it would result in reduced available or playground space. - (e) Given the above, the DoES position is that school authorities would be better to consider purchasing wind generated electricity from one of the wind generating companies than to attempt on-site generation.

-28. SPECIAL EDUCATIONAL NEEDS ACCOMMODATION:
+32. SPECIAL EDUCATIONAL NEEDS ACCOMMODATION

-DoES TGD - 026 Planning & Design Guidelines, Primary & Post Primary School Specialist Accommodation for Pupils with Special Educational Needs outlines what is required and provided in this type of accommodation in primary schools.
+(a) DoES TGD-026 Planning & Design Guidelines, Primary & Post Primary School Specialist Accommodation for Pupils with Special Educational Needs and Addendum April 2014 outline what is required and provided in this type of accommodation in primary schools.

-29. BER CERTIFICATION:
+33. BER CERTIFICATION

-All school buildings must now comply with the requirements of the Energy Performance Buildings Directive (EPBD) on all building projects.
+- (a) All school buildings must now comply with the requirements of the Energy Performance Buildings Directive (EPBD) on all building projects.
 The relevant legislation is Building Energy S.I.
-No. 666 of 2006 European Communities (Energy Performance of Buildings) Regulations 2006 and subsequent legislation.

-This directive is part of Europe's strategy to meet their commitments to the international Kyoto Protocol which took the form of an agreement to limit emissions of green house gases.
+No. 666 of 2006 European Communities (Energy Performance of Buildings) Regulations 2006 and subsequent legislation. - (b) This directive is part of Europe's strategy to meet their commitments to the international Kyoto Protocol which took the form of an agreement to limit emissions of greenhouse gases.

-The key requirements of the EPBD are:

-- 1. Consideration to be given to the provision of alternative energy systems in the design of any large building - 2.
-All public buildings (>1000m2) will require an Energy Performance Certificate displayed in a visible location

-The DoES has taken the view that all new schools regardless of size and extensions greater than 500m2 will require an Energy Performance Certificate displayed in a visible location.
+- (c) The key requirements of the EPBD are: - Consideration to be given to the provision of alternative energy systems in the design of any large building - All public buildings (>1000m2) will require an Energy Performance Certificate displayed in a visible location - (d) The DoES has taken the view that all new schools regardless of size and extensions greater than 500m2 will require an Energy Performance Certificate displayed in a visible location.

-29.1 THE PROVISION OF ALTERNATIVE ENERGY SYSTEMS:
+33.1 THE PROVISION OF ALTERNATIVE ENERGY SYSTEMS